Six possible natural stem cell boosts

 4. Tai chi

-Researchers in China have reported that people who practice the martial art Tai Chi saw a several-fold boost in their stem cell populations (by which they meant a specific type of cell called a “Progenitor CD34+Cells” cell.
+Researchers in Taiwan have reported that people who practice the martial art Tai Chi saw a several-fold boost in their stem cell populations (by which they meant a specific type of cell called a “Progenitor CD34+Cells” cell.
 This seems a little too good to be true in terms of magnitude, but could fit in with the exercise boost discussed above.

 Also, now in 2024, I have not found any more reports strongly linking Tai Chi to stem cells so that’s less encouraging.

 If there is a link between Tai chi and stem cells it could be related to overall stress reduction and balance in life as well as exercise.
-So could Tai chi be placed as a subcategory in the Exercise for stem cells section above?
+So could Tai chi be placed as a subcategory in the Exercise for Stem Cells section above?
 I think there may be more to it.

 5. Sleep and stem cells